Dragon Age: Origins downloadable content: Witch Hunt Witch Hunt, released on September 7, 2010, follows the Warden-Commander's investigation into reports that Morrigan has returned to Ferelden sometime after her disappearance at the end of Origins. Similar to The Golems of Amgarrak, players may create a new Warden-Commander for the module, or import an existing character from Origins or Awakening. Witch Hunt is meant to provide closure to Morrigan's storyline from the base game, with rewards that transfer into Origins and Awakening.

+Reception

-ReceptionWitch Hunt received generally "mixed or average reviews" on all released platforms from video game publications.
+Witch Hunt received generally "mixed or average reviews" on all released platforms from video game publications.

 Dan Whitehead from Eurogamer said Witch Hunt emulates the structure of a decent Dragon Age quest, though it fails to provide a compelling reason as to why the player character is determined to pursue Morrigan.
 Whitehead formed a view that Witch Hunt is satisfactory in terms of quality when compared to Return to Ostagar and The Darkspawn Chronicles, but he compared it unfavorably to the Lair of the Shadow Broker DLC for Mass Effect 2, which was released around the same time period.
 Kevin VanOrd said the story of Morrigan's return in Witch Hunt is a disappointing experience, as it had amounted to a cameo appearance which served as a mere plot device within a narrative that VanOrd called a "simple fetch quest" that is "explained with as little dialogue as possible".
 Both Whitehead and VanOrd thought the actual voice acting was competent, but were dismissive of the companion characters introduced in Witch Hunt as they were considered poor substitutes of the fully realized party members from the main campaign.

 Charles Onyett from IGN gave Witch Hunt a "passable" rating, and was of the view that it is difficult to recommend unless the player is willing to spend money to reunite with Morrigan "for about five minutes and get an unsatisfactory explanation".
 On the other hand, Onyett found the characterization of Ariane and Finn to be quite strong based on their regular banter, and he considered the tale of how the player finds a "sparsely clothed mage" to be "a decent one filled with personality and humor".
 Onyett considered the pack's combat encounters to be short but fun, as the pack employs some interesting mechanics to keep the action from becoming stale.